UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantPaymentCancelReq.md

 NewUnibeeApiMerchantPaymentCancelReqWithDefaults instantiates a new UnibeeApiMerchantPaymentCancelReq object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetExternalCancelId

-`func (o *UnibeeApiMerchantPaymentCancelReq) GetExternalCancelId() string`

-GetExternalCancelId returns the ExternalCancelId field if non-nil, zero value otherwise.

-### GetExternalCancelIdOk

-`func (o *UnibeeApiMerchantPaymentCancelReq) GetExternalCancelIdOk() (*string, bool)`

-GetExternalCancelIdOk returns a tuple with the ExternalCancelId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetExternalCancelId

-`func (o *UnibeeApiMerchantPaymentCancelReq) SetExternalCancelId(v string)`

-SetExternalCancelId sets ExternalCancelId field to given value.

 ### GetPaymentId